sumanmukherjee03/practice-and-katas/k8s/CKA/persistent-volumes.README.md

 kubectl delete persistentvolumeclaim pv-vol1-claim
 ```

-Persistent volume claims can be used in pods like so :
+Finally, persistent volume claims can be used in pods like so :
 ```
 apiVersion: v1
 kind: Pod
 metadata:
   name: webapp
+  namespace: default
 spec:
   containers:
     - name: webapp